NagelTech/NTJsonStore/README.md

  - Cache query responses. cache Query responses (array of __rowid__'s) and avoid making unnecessary calls.
 Flush cache on insert/update/delete.

  - Add simple local query support, integrated into query cache.
-Simple queries, such as get an object by a key can be handled without goingto SQLIITE each time.
-(Load a hask of keys -> rowid's once then do a lookup.)
+Simple queries, such as get an object by a key can be handled without going to SQLIITE each time.
+(Load a hash of keys -> rowid's once then do a lookup.)

  - intelligent query cache clearing.
 Notice what columns have changed and only clear impacted queries.
 (Maybe not necesary?)